GUIDE FOR COORDINATORS

 Put a message on the board at the Yahoo Group , inviting people to take part, or if you prefer, contact people directly from the links section.

 Handy tip: Sometimes an author might express an interest, but fail to follow through with information etc. That's okay, life happens and sometimes we have to change our plans.
-It's a good idea to make it clear from the outset that people need to have their 100-word bios, book cover pics (and author pics, if needed) in the PICS & 100-WORD folder on the Yahoo group if they want to be included in any promotional work the host puts in.
+It's a good idea to make it clear from the outset that people need to have their author one-sheet (and their 100-word bios, cover pics and author pics, if needed) to the relevant folder on the Yahoo group if they want to be included in any promotional work the host puts in.

 Be flexible with your date and location.
 The venue you originally planned to use might not be the most practical.